 The question I am most often asked is why, as a university professor of composition, I gravitated away from Modernism toward composing in what might be described as a neo-traditional, neo-tonal, melodic, narrative style of music reminiscent of the early 20th century symphonists (Sibelius, Vaughan Williams, etc.).
 For the sake of brevity, here are my most essential and personal answers.
-I have written a longer essay that addresses several broader artistic and academic issues, if you would like to request a link to it.

 The kind of music I write now (as described above) is, first and foremost, simply the kind that I would like to hear if I were sitting in the audience myself.
 It is the kind of music I most enjoy working on for so many hours composing, and it is the kind of music that I am most gifted to do well.
 I’m fundamentally a melodist and a narrative composer at heart.